-As part of our efforts, we should also supplicate to Allah.
+As part of our efforts, a Muslim should know about the Coronavirus (COVID-19) Pandemic and we should also supplicate to Allah.
 These are some supplications from the Prophet ﷺ against illnesses and hardships.

 - The Prophet ﷺ said, “If anyone says, ‘In the name of Allah, who when his name is mentioned nothing on Earth or in Heaven can cause harm, and He is the Hearer, the Knower’ three times they will not suffer sudden affliction till the morning, and if anyone says this in the morning, they will not suffer sudden affliction till the evening.”

 “ مَنْ قَالَ بِسْمِ اللَّهِ الَّذِي لاَ يَضُرُّ مَعَ اسْمِهِ شَىْءٌ فِي الأَرْضِ وَلاَ فِي السَّمَاءِ وَهُوَ السَّمِيعُ الْعَلِيمُ ثَلاَثَ مَرَّاتٍ لَمْ تُصِبْهُ فَجْأَةُ بَلاَءٍ حَتَّى يُصْبِحَ وَمَنْ قَالَهَا حِينَ يُصْبِحُ ثَلاَثَ مَرَّاتٍ لَمْ تُصِبْهُ فَجْأَةُ بَلاَءٍ حَتَّى يُمْسِيَ ”

 - The Prophet ﷺ would seek refuge from affliction, wretchedness, and misfortune.